Frequently Asked Questions from Our Students

 How do I get to my program of choice from CLASS?

 If you have an interest in a certain major, you will need to meet the admissions requirements for that major’s school or college.
 You’ll meet with your CLASS adviser, who will work with you to create an educational plan.
-This plan will help you improve your academic credentials as well as meet general education curriculum requirements.
+This plan will help you improve your academic credentials as well as meet general education foundations requirements.

 Once you meet the college’s or school’s academic requirements, you’ll then move on to that college or school.
 At that time, you’ll be formally declared a “management” major (for example), and will be assigned a new adviser from the college into which you move.